founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/build-a-keychain-service/build-a-keychain-app.md

    go run main.go
    ```

-You should see output indicating that the app has started, is connecting to the Warden Protocol node, and is ready to handle key and sign requests.
+You should see output indicating that the app has started, is connecting to the Warden Protocol node, and is ready to handle key and signature requests.

-## Testing
+## 6. Test the app

 Let's add some tests to ensure our Keychain service is working correctly.
 Create a new file named `keychain_test.go` with the following content: